constarg/health-monitoring-iot/README.md

 ```

 ## Flash and test
-To flash the internal memory of the STM device execute the following command, under the build folder.
+To flash the software binary version into the internal memory of the STM device execute the following command, under the build folder.
 ```bash
 make flash
 ```